 A much more sober example of architecture if we consider all the other buildings that made us stop and admire.
 With still some use of blue and white tiles, the facade leans towards a neoclassical aesthetics.
 Surrounded by buildings that probably get more attention (like the old prison that we visited and will let you know about it later this month), the church still makes the more alert stop and turn on their heels to admire one more church facade.
 Honestly, in Porto, you should keep your head turning and your eyes wide open every step of your way.

-As many other encounters in this city, we found the Trindade church a bit by chance and later one night when the sun was setting.
+As in many other encounters in this city, we found the Trindade church a bit by chance and later one night when the sun was setting.
 To be honest, it is hard to miss if you are not looking specifically for it.
 Not that it isn’t a remarkable building, like all the other churches we found, but because it casually blends in with the other buildings nearby: the City Hall right in front and the shops next to it.
-Aliados avenue is one of the most beautiful boulevards I’ve seen and it’s easy to miss anything behind the opulent City Hall building at the very top of the street.
+Aliados avenue is one of the most beautiful boulevards I’ve seen, and it’s easy to miss anything behind the opulent City Hall building at the very top of the street.

 Do you agree that Porto is the city of churches?
 Which ones did we miss that we must see next time?